-When at home, most of us talk to our dogs in baby voices and just maintain a general chit chat with them that makes us very happy.
-Who does not like telling their dogs what a lovely boys or girls they are all day long?
-Nothing wrong with that if we do not expect them to understand what we say or answer us back.
+When at home, most of us talk to our dogs in baby voices and maintain a general chit chat that makes us happy.
+Who doesn’t like telling their dog what a lovely boy or girl they are all day long?

 We love our dogs like children and that should be a good thing, right?

 The answer is that treating dogs like children can be a big problem and these are the reasons why…

 tHE dANGER OF TREATING A DOG LIKE A CHILD

 When we think about our dogs as children, we love them like we love our children.
 We may also find it natural to tell them off or punish them, as we would do a much-loved child.

 However, when we tell our rescue dog off in a stern voice, they do not understand what they have done wrong.
 This is a source of unhappiness, distress, and a multitude of behavioural problems in dogs.